UoGSOCIS/uogsocis.github.io/README.md

 http://jekyllrb.com/docs/installation/

 No need to reiterate the Jekyll docs, this is the part which will take a while to install.
 You're going to need Ruby, Rubygems and NodeJS.
+_We recommend using [RVM](http://rvm.io/) for managing your ruby gems._

-Once you have those all installed run `gem install jekyll` to get Jekyll installed locally.
+Once you have all those installed, run `gem install jekyll` to get Jekyll installed locally.

 __3. Start the web server__